Created on

 Preface: Welcome to this very long series of filmmaking in the age of AI(2026).

 As AI impacts the film industry, and people are using it in the field more than they let on, I'm trying to catch the attention of Netflix and land this job.
 So I thought, what's a better way to catch their attention than writing an entire series on all aspects of filmmaking and AI's impact on them, along with my take, to impress them?
 Here we go.
-The first section is about screenwriting, before we start making a film, we don't always have a script (Not Wong Kar-wai), but we usually do.
-I wanna go back to screenwriting before there was a screen, play writing.
+The first section is about screenwriting — before we start making a film, we don't always have a script (not Wong Kar-wai), but we usually do.
+I want to go back to screenwriting before there was a screen: playwriting.
 What was it like to be a playwright?

 Theater in ancient Athens occupied a position that has no precise modern equivalent.
-It was not purely religious ritual — modern scholars dispute how deeply the festival context shaped the theological content of the plays, most of which had no particular connection to Dionysus — but it was not entertainment in the casual sense either.
+It was not purely religious ritual, but it was not entertainment in the casual sense either.
 Attendance at the City Dionysia was a civic act.
 The theater seated up to 15,000 people.
 Performances ran across multiple days.
 Prisoners were released from jail for the duration so they could attend.
 The state subsidized admission for citizens who could not afford it.
 Generals, ambassadors, and priests sat in reserved front seats.
 The occasion was religious, civic, competitive, and communal simultaneously — a context in which drama carried a weight it rarely carries today.

 The Oresteia Trilogy is the only complete trilogy surviving from ancient Greece — three plays that form one enormous arc.
 The story goes like this.
 The great king Agamemnon has been away for ten years, fighting the Trojan War.
 His wife Clytemnestra has been waiting — but not patiently, and not faithfully.
 She has taken a lover, Aegisthus, and harbors a deep, cold rage against her husband.
 The reason for that rage is this: before the Greek fleet could sail for Troy, the winds would not blow.
 The prophet Calchas declared that the goddess Artemis demanded a sacrifice — Agamemnon's own daughter, Iphigenia.
 Agamemnon made the terrible choice.
 He lured his daughter to the altar under the pretense of a wedding, and had her killed.
 The winds blew.
 The fleet sailed.
 And Clytemnestra never forgot.